R3Conclave/conclave-core-sdk/docs/docs/faq.md

    rendered useless by the discovery of numerous fatal bugs in AMD's firmware.
 Although patches were made available there's no way to remotely detect if they are actually applied.

-Additionally in SEV remote attestation is randomized, which means you can’t ask a remote host "what are you running".
+Additionally, in SEV remote attestation is randomized, which means you can’t ask a remote host "what are you running".
 You are expected to know this already (because you set up the remote VM to begin with).
+This doesn't fit well with most obvious enclave APIs.

 ## Do you have plans to support ARM TrustZone?